Let’s bring back the birdsong!

 These could include a baiting programme in the CBD.
 In the rural zone (which is the largest land mass) being a mixture of farmland, wind farms and regenerating forest we will work with landowners and Greater Wellington Regional Council.
 Wellington City Council will focus on the parks and reserves and support community restoration groups working in these areas.

 How big is the project area?

 For the purposes of this project “Wellington” is seen as the area that includes Miramar Peninsula through to the South-West corner of the greater Wellington landmass and north to a boundary roughly aligning with the SH1 motorway through to the Porirua City boundary.
 It does not include the Hutt Valley or Porirua City.
 It is an area encompassing 30,000ha of urban and rural land, with an estimated 70,000 households.

 We will look to coordinate with Porirua City in their predator control efforts as the SH1 motorway is a logical defensible barrier against reinvasion.

-Capital Kiwi is highly complementary to the Predator Free Wellington programme.
-In January 2018 a coalition was forged between the two projects, representing unity and partnership.
-While Predator Free Wellington’s initial focus is on Miramar eradication, Capital Kiwi will be tackling the south-western front.
-Both campaigns will form a pincer movement, working together with community groups to progressively target the capital’s introduced pests and allowing native wildife to flourish.
-You can read more about Capital Kiwi here.
+Capital Kiwi aims to return our national icon to the backyard of Wellington City.
+It will do this through removing key predators (primarily mustelids) from Porirua southwards.
+The project is highly complementary to the Predator Free Wellington programme.
+In January 2018 a coalition was forged between the two projects, representing unity and partnership, and in August 2018 the projects were joint recipients of $3.3m from PF2050 Ltd. While Predator Free Wellington’s initial focus is on Miramar eradication, Capital Kiwi will be tackling the south-western front.
+Both campaigns will work together with landowners and community groups to progressively target the capital’s introduced pests: allowing native wildlife to flourish.
+See more about Capital Kiwi here.